Posted On : 04 March 2020

 Allow: /blog

-By above code, bthrust.com/blog/ and pages in the blog folder will be disallowed in spite of a allow directive(5 characters) for such pages because disallow directive have longer path value((6 characters)).
+By above code, bthrust.com/blog/ and pages in the blog folder will be disallowed in spite of an allow directive(5 characters) for such pages because disallow directive have longer path value((6 characters)).

 User-agent : *